-- Scans for classification data from the distribution source for each operating system, and orders this data based on severity (from highest to lowest).
+Scans for classification data from the vulnerability source for each operating system, and orders this data based on severity (from highest to lowest).

-- Maps these classifications (provided by the distribution source) to Google's patch compliance status.
+Maps these classifications (provided by the vulnerability source) to Google's patch compliance status.

 The following table summarizes the mapping system used to generate Google's patch compliance status.

 Saves the data in the Container Analysis service repository.